Localtrade-api/Localtrade-API/Readme.md

 **Private Methods**

-* Trade User Balances Method - used to get the balances of the user from which the request is made (the change comes after updating the value of any balance)
+* [Trade Users Balances Methods](#trade-users-balances-methods) - used to get the balances of the user from which the request is made (the change comes after updating the value of any balance)
-* Active Orders and Orders History - used to get active orders and their history for a specific user from which the request is made (the change comes after placing, canceling, executing, changing an order)
+* [Active Orders and Orders History](#depth-methods) - used to get active orders and their history for a specific user from which the request is made (the change comes after placing, canceling, executing, changing an order)

 ## Basic WS structure